Mjolner-ServiceNow/mimisbrunnr.dk/_docs/rights-management-app/index.md

 - Automate everyday tasks with the use of flow designer

   There is a list of available actions you can use in flow designer with rights management app.
-This simplifies your work because it doesn’t need any coding, it is a simple drag and drop process with which you can automate anything you want for your Active Directory and azure Active Directory
+This simplifies your work because it doesn’t need any coding, it is a simple drag and drop process with which you can automate anything you want for your Active Directory and Azure Active Directory